 Barbiturates are a class of drug that derive from barbituric acid.
-Barbiturates slow down the functioning of the central nervous system, which makes them ideally suited for use as anesthetics, as well as for the treatment of mental illnesses, sleep disorders, epilepsy, and headaches.
-At one point, barbiturates were extremely popular in the medical field; however, they are increasingly disfavored due to how dangerous they are.
+Barbiturates slow down the functioning of the CNS, which makes them ideally suited for use as Anesthetics, as well as for the treatment of mental illnesses, sleep disorders, epilepsy, and headaches.
+At one point, Barbiturates were extremely popular in the medical field; however, they are increasingly disfavored due to how dangerous they are.
 Barbiturates are not only among the most highly addictive of all drugs, but they also carry some of the highest overdose risk because they shut down many bodily functions.

 Amytal as a Sedative

-Amytal, or Amobarbital, is a highly potent barbiturate used primarily as a pre-anesthetic for surgeries and to treat chronic sleep disorders.
+Amytal, or Amobarbital, is a highly potent Barbiturate used primarily before surgeries and to treat chronic sleep disorders.
 Amytal’s effects mimic those of alcohol; the drug is commonly abused for that reason.
 Those who routinely abuse Amytal are likely to become addicted.

-What Do I Do If I, Or A Loved One, Need Rehab?
+What Do I Do If I Or A Loved One Needs Rehab?

 Addiction is a terrible condition, and it doesn’t only impact the addict themselves.
 Everyone who knows or cares about someone with an addiction suffers as well.
 Addiction destroys lives and families.
-No one sets out to become addicted, but more than 23.5 million Americans struggle with substance abuse disorders every day.
+No one sets out to become addicted, but more than 23.5 million Americans struggle with Substance Use Disorders (SUDs) every day.

-Some drugs are notoriously difficult to stop using, and the effects of withdrawal can be quite terrible.
+Some drugs are notoriously difficult to stop using, and the effects of withdrawal from detox can be quite terrible.
 However, help is out there.
 Every day, thousands of Americans exit drug and alcohol rehab treatment centers and enter a newfound life of sobriety.
-Contact a dedicated treatment expert today to get started on your sobriety journey.
+Contact a dedicated treatment provider today.